 Be sure to avoid giving your child foods that contain any of the following ingredients:

-Foods that may indicate the presence of peanut protein include
+Foods that may contain peanut protein

-African, Chinese, Thai, and other ethnic dishes
+African, Chinese, Indonesian, Vietnamese, Thai, and other ethnic dishes

-Chili, spaghetti sauce
+Chili and spaghetti sauce

 Flavoring (natural and artificial)